NewsGuyTor/eth2-ubuntu/README.md

 ```
 datadir: "/home/beacon/prysm"
-p2p-host-ip: "XXX.XXX.XXX.XXX"
 http-web3provider: "http://YYY.YYY.YYY.YYY:8545"
-monitoring-host: "0.0.0.0"
 p2p-tcp-port: 13000
 p2p-udp-port: 12000
 accept-terms-of-use: true
 ```

- - If you have a dynamic IP address, remove the `p2p-host-ip` line.
-   Otherwise, update `XXX.XXX.XXX.XXX` to your external IP address.
- - Update `YYY.YYY.YYY.YYY` to the IP address of your Eth1 node.
+ - Update `YYY.YYY.YYY.YYY` to the local IP address of your Eth1 node.
  - The `p2p-tcp-port` and `p2p-udp-port` lines are optional if you use the default values of 13000 and 12000, respectively.